rickstaa/stable-learning-control/docs/source/dev/api/api.rst

 ===============

-All Python modules, classes, scripts, utilities and functions of the :mlc:`Machine Learning Control <>` package will be documented here.
+All Python modules, classes, scripts, utilities and functions of the MLC package will be documented here.

 MLC modules
 -----------